danielBasgo/tinnitus-trainer/README.md

     ```

 4.  **Prepare the data:**
     Run the script 'prepare_all_data.py' to process both datasets and create the final `processed_data` folder.
+The `prepare_data.py` script processes this raw data, splits it into a training set (80%) and a validation set (20%), and organizes it into a directory structure suitable for PyTorch's `ImageFolder`.
     ```bash
     python prepare_all_data.py
     ```